Latest News

 Close

-1. What motivated you to establish Churchill Communications in 1989?
+What motivated you to establish Churchill Communications in 1989?

-2. To what do you attribute Churchill Communications' longevity?
+To what do you attribute Churchill Communications' longevity?

 Clinical relevance, content expertise, and professional trust have been the winning combination for us over the years.
 First, we have stuck to our original mission of producing high quality scientific content that is balanced and relevant to the practicing clinician.
-Second, we immerse ourselves in a disease category and strive to become experts in its pathology, providers, patients, and therapies.
-Finally, as clinicians, it's easier for us to establish professional trust with key opinion leaders, some of whom we have worked with in clinical practice.
+Second, we will immerse ourselves in a disease category and strive to become content experts in its pathology, providers, patients, and therapies.
+Finally, as clinicians, it’s easier for us to establish professional trust with key opinion leaders, some of whom we have worked with during our time in clinical practice.

-3. How has the industry changed over the past 20 years and where do you see it going?
+How has the industry changed over the past 20 years and where do you see it going?